-By incorporating the following steps to minimize risk and protect your assets in an idle, unoccupied, or vacant commercial building, your property should remain intact and safe until you can return to business-as-usual.
+By incorporating these steps to minimize risk and protect your assets in an idle, unoccupied, or vacant commercial building, your property should remain intact and safe until you can return to business-as-usual.

-If your building is unoccupied or about to be, contact your insurance company to learn how your policy treats unoccupied vs vacant, and what your liability exposure is for those who may become injured while in/on your idle property.
-Discuss your vacant building insurance options or additional fire insurance on vacant buildings with your insurance provider.
+If your commercial building is unoccupied or about to be, contact your insurance company to learn how your policy treats unoccupied vs vacant, and what your liability exposure is for those who may become injured while in/on your idle property.
+Discuss your vacant commercial property insurance options or additional fire insurance with your insurance provider.

 #2 – Step-up Commercial Vacant Building Security

-The second, and probably the most important step that can greatly reduce or even eliminate risks is to step-up security for vacant buildings.
+The second, and probably the most important step to greatly reduce or even eliminate risks is to step-up security for vacant buildings.
 Visible security is a crime deterrent.
 Security systems with intrusion and motion detection, glass-break monitors, and video surveillance are typically recommended, depending on your facility.

 Some insurance policies may even require CCTV with 24/7 monitoring services that interface with local law enforcement authorities and building owners.
 Most security systems also have fire sensors that alert the fire department when needed.
 Your security needs will depend on the type of commercial building you’re in, so consider these additional security prevention measures.
 Check with your insurance provider to see what is necessary for your specific vacant commercial buildings.
 Each policy and provider has different requirements.